Anastasios084/QT-media-player/README.md

 # QT-media-player
 This is a Media player created using only Qt 6.9 and QML with QtQuick 2.15.
 Using the default theme.

+The project has been tested successfully on a mac and linux computer.

 This media player has the following features
 - Basic capabilites such as: Play, Pause, Stop, Skip Next, Skip Previous
 - Displays current song playing and playback time